vlad-n-v/AspNetCoreDiagnosticScenariosRus/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This implementation won't result in thread-pool starvation since we're storing a task instead of the result itself.
+✅ **GOOD** This implementation won't result in thread-pool starvation since we're storing a task instead of the result itself.

-:warning: `ConcurrentDictionary.GetOrAdd`, when accessed concurrently, may run the value-constructing delegate multiple times.
+⚠️ `ConcurrentDictionary.GetOrAdd`, when accessed concurrently, may run the value-constructing delegate multiple times.
 This can result in needlessly kicking off the same potentially expensive computation multiple times.

 ```C#
 public class PersonController : Controller